Effective Date: May 27, 1998

 5-1.92 Exemption from a maximum contaminant level or any treatment technique requirement.

-(a) The supplier of water may request, and the department may grant, one or more exemptions from any treatment technique requirement, except for disinfection of a surface water source, and/or any MCL, except for total coliform or Escherichia coli (E. coli).
+(a) The supplier of water may request, and the department may grant, one or more exemptions from any treatment technique requirement, except for disinfection of a surface water source, and/or any MCL, except for Escherichia coli (E. coli).
 Exemptions may be granted to any public water system based on a finding that:

 (2) the public water system was in operation on the effective date of such MCL or treatment technique requirement; and